shakes76/PatternFlow/recognition/s4641356_OASIS_StyleGAN/README.md

 And these provided stable training.
 Finally, it was found that training always collapsed around 30 epochs in.
 The constant base of the synthesis network was changed from 0's to 1's.
 This change appeared to provide indefinite stable training, with the generator almost collapsing at the same point, but recovering with no future episodes.
 This effect is evident in the training history plot below.
 It is theorised that the collapsing was due to 0's nullifying the effect of the initial few feature scaleing multiplications.

 The styleGAN training paradigm was custom written and defined in `train.py`.
 The training procedure was as described for GAN's above.
 Initially the discriminator was designed to conduct straight classification of images as real (1) or fake (0), using binary-cross-entropy as a loss function.
 This allowed the keras train_on_batch method to be employed, however training performance was poor and resultant images failed to capture even the rough shape of the desired brains.
 It was found that this method of discrimination was insufficient and the training procedure was rewritten to manually conduct training, compute loss, and backpropagate using GradientTapes.
-This allowed for the use of soft-plus as a loss function for the model
+This allowed for the use of soft-plus as a loss function for the model. softplus sums the results of a batch (in this case discriminator realness scores) but with a curve that assymtotes towards zero for negative values.
+This allows for a

 ## Dependencies
 Python version: 3.10.4